varmd/wayward/README.md

 ## Known issues and limitations

 * If there are large number of applications in /usr/share/applications, app icons will overlap with system icons.
 This can be fixed by hiding apps in weston.ini.
-* Misconfigured or broken audio such as AMD HDMI audio can cause crash on startup.
-As a workaround audio setup should be fixed.
-For example for AMD HDMI audio built-in soundcard can be used as a workaround - e.g by setting snd_hda_intel.index=1,0 if built in soundcard comes as second when running aplay -l
 * Multimonitor support - not tested after removal of GTK
 * Need to restart weston after a new app installation to see the new app icon in the panel.